 At times, we don’t realize the need to take a break & get help to navigate our mental health until our relationships change or daily activities grow more difficult to complete.
 Working alongside a supportive and compassionate therapist can benefit your progression and exploration.
 This is your space to exist freely, exhale, & restore.
 I have experience in helping clients with stress and anxiety, motivation, self esteem, and confidence, mood disorders, & life changes.
 I believe in treating everyone with respect, sensitivity, and modern approaches.
 I will tailor our dialog and treatment plan to meet your unique and specific needs.
 It takes courage to seek out a more fulfilling and satisfying life and to take the first steps towards a change.
 I am here to support & empower you in that journey.

-I am licensed in Pennsylvania with 3 years of professional work experience.
-I have experience in helping clients with stress and anxiety, relationship issues, parenting issues, & depression.
+I am licensed in Maine and Pennsylvania with 7 years of professional work experience.
+I have experience in helping clients with stress and anxiety, lgbtq+ related issues, trauma and abuse, & coping with grief and loss.
 I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
 It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
 I am here to support & empower you in that journey.

 Find a therapist serving clients in Pennsylvania